Six Months of Grief

 I will end with the words he often said to the girls at bedtime, ‘Good night.
 Sleep Tight.
 Don’t Give up without a fight.’

 And for those that continue to ask and I continue to avoid the question…yes the girls education/extracurricular fund which was in lieu of flowers will always be open and the details are below.
-Dan’s ‘Fight Club’ fitness group at work have donated each week with a little ‘Fight Club’ notification and it makes me smile and would have made Dan laugh until he fell over.
+Dan’s ‘Fight Club’ fitness group donated each week for a long time, with a little ‘Fight Club’ notification and it makes me smile and would have made Dan laugh until he fell over.
 I intend to use their money for martial arts lessons, because as ChickPea says regularly, ‘daddy was a ninja’…and the girls will know all about daddy’s ‘Fight Club’ friends.

 Account Name: Daley Education Fund